Morse-Bott cohomology from homological perturbation theory: The Minimal Morse-Bott Cochain Complexes

-In this subsection, we construct the perturbation data $\{(p_i,H_i)\}$ for the minimal Morse-Bott cochain complex for an oriented flow category $\mathcal{C}:=\{C_i,\cM_{i,j} \}$.
-Then we write down the operators $D_{k,T}$ from formula \eqref{hpl}.
+In this subsection, we construct the perturbation data $\{(p_i,H_i)\}$ for the minimal Morse-Bott cochain complex of an oriented flow category $\mathcal{C}:=\{C_i,\cM_{i,j} \}$.
+Then \eqref{hpl} will motivate the definition of $D_{k,T}$ for the differential.
 We will show in the next subsection that they indeed define a cochain complex.